-This office is great - their purpose is to promote the health and wellness of the Hampshire College community.
-Programs related to gender, alternative health, harm reduction education, safer sex supplies and education, stress reduction... these are just a few of the topics brought to you by the folks in the Wellness Center.
+This office is great - their purpose is to promote the health and wellness of the Hampshire College Community.
+Programs related to gender, alternative health, self-defense for women, safer sex supplies, chair massages, bubble baths ... these are just a few of the efforts brought to you by the folks at the Wellness Center.
 This is a space for talking about important issues with people who want to hear your concerns.